ooz/epages-docs/_posts/2016/2016-04-11-jenadevs-docker.md

 ## Summary

-In retropect the first event of [jenadevs](https://twitter.com/jenadevs) was a total success.
+In retrospect the first event of [jenadevs](https://twitter.com/jenadevs) was a total success.
 Every participant had the possibilty to have fun, meet other devs and learn something new.
 Besides the beginners, which had the possibility to finish their well-documented tutoial at home, all participants could under the cautious eyes of our tutors finish all workshop tasks with happy results.
-So it was obvious that a lot of guests went parts of the orga team to the next bar and just talked about the expierience in their developer life, their favorite editors and some more nerdery stuff.
+So it was obvious that a lot of guests joined parts of the orga team in the local bar and just talked about the expierience in their developer life, their favorite editors and some nerdier stuff.

 Thanks to all attendees and ePages coworkers for making this happen!

 ## Next Meetup

-The goal of the Softwerkskammer Jena is to esablish a plattform for regular meetings.
+The goal of the Softwerkskammer Jena is to establish a platform for regular meetings.
 So we already arranged the next Meetup!
 This time it is going to be a classical [Coderetreat](http://coderetreat.org) with a [TDD](https://en.wikipedia.org/wiki/Test-driven_development) basics talk and demo upfront.
-Then the participants can choose again between different groups where katas in 45-minute-rounds of [coding dojo](http://ccd-school.de/coding-dojo/) with the application of [constraints](http://coderetreat.org/facilitating/activity-catalog) and [pair programming](https://en.wikipedia.org/wiki/Pair_programming) as well as different team mates per round.
+Again the participants will be able to choose between different groups where katas in 45-minute-rounds of [coding dojo](http://ccd-school.de/coding-dojo/) are performed.
+Under certain [constraints](http://coderetreat.org/facilitating/activity-catalog), in [pairs](https://en.wikipedia.org/wiki/Pair_programming) and with different team mates each round.

-We are very happy that [Marco Emrich](https://twitter.com/marcoemrich) from the [Softwerkskammer Nürnberg](https://www.softwerkskammer.org/groups/nuernberg) will join us - one of the best trainers and an experienced Coderetreat facilitators - we cannot imagine anyone better to help the participants understand how to the start with the test first approach!
+We are very happy that [Marco Emrich](https://twitter.com/marcoemrich) from the [Softwerkskammer Nürnberg](https://www.softwerkskammer.org/groups/nuernberg) will join us - one of the best trainers and an experienced Coderetreat facilitators - we cannot imagine anyone better to help the participants understand how to the start with the test-first approach!

-Save the date: We are doing this whole-day-event on Saturday, the 21st of May 2016!
+Save the date: We are doing this whole-day event on Saturday, the 21st of May 2016!
 Feel free to already [join](www.meetup.com/jenadevs).